-First we concentrate on ease of development.
+First we concentrate on ease of development:

 We want to work with frameworks that support an elegant, fast and productive development mode.

-When using Apache Tomcat (7.0.54+) we take the opposite approach: Instead of deploying the application into Tomcats webapp directory, we instruct Tomcat to pick up the application from our IDE project, using Tomcats VirtualWebappLoader.
+When using Apache Tomcat we can take the opposite approach: Instead of deploying the application into Tomcats webapp directory, we instruct Tomcat to pick up the application from our IDE project, using Tomcats VirtualWebappLoader.
 (In Tomcat 8 configuration seems to have changed).

 In $tomcat/conf/server.xml add a context entry for your application within the Host element: